havvavural/1-Intro-to-Finance-Homework/.ipynb_checkpoints/README-checkpoint.md

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

-Volume of the coin's transactions and usability of its in between people.
+Volume of the transactions and usability between people.

+The project is currently in a testing phase and has only been offered a small number of JPM's corporate clients.
+Therefore, JPM Coin's performance can't be properly measured and accurate right now.

 * How is your company performing relative to competitors in the same domain?

-Curently there is no other US Bank that has its own cryptocurrency.
+Curently, there is no other US Bank that has its own cryptocurrency.

 ---